Islamic world offers ways to help desperately poor Afghans - ExBulletin

 He spelled out a number of striking statistics.

-Next year, the UN will ask for $ 4.5 billion in aid from Afghanistan, the biggest request for humanitarian aid, he said.
+Next year, the UN will ask for $ 4.5 billion in aid from Afghanistan, its largest ever request for humanitarian aid, he said.

 In what appeared to be a message to the Taliban delegation, Qureshi and subsequent speakers, including Taha, emphasized the protection of human rights, especially those of women and girls.